To help people and dogs have the best most fulfilling relationship with each other that they can possibly have!

 The success of this program lead to more people wanting their dogs to participate in it.
 Mindy got to a point where she had a wait list.
 Being Co-Founder of the Colorado Dog Trainers Network, Mindy encouraged other trainers to offer the program, but to no avail so she decided to find a partner and expand.
 In Nov of 2010 she partnered up with Wag & Train in hopes of expanding her Day Training Program.
 She chose Wag & Train because the owner was a friend and mentor to her, she had a seemingly successful dog business, and she held a Victoria Stilwell Facility License which would enable all trainers who worked for us to be Certified Trainers.
 At that time, Noble Beast Pet Services merged into Wag & Train.
 The Day Training program expanded to 3 other locations, a group of trainers were hired and certified, and between the two owners the company grew.
 Soon after partnering with Wag & Train, Mindy realized that many of the core values between herself and the owner of Wag & Trainer differed, so the merge with Wag & Train and Noble Beast was short lived.
 Mindy went back to being Noble Beast, but not Noble Beast Pet Services.
 She realized that she wanted DOG TRAINING to be her sole focus so renamed the company Noble Beast Dog Training and gave it a facelift, which included a new logo with her Noble Beast Mascot Peyton

-In 2020, COVID struck and Mindy knew they were going under - but then everyone went out and adopted dog.
+In 2020, COVID struck, and Mindy knew they were going under - but then everyone went out and adopted dog.
 The challenge was not over however as many trainers did not want to be out in the public, so finding good people for the demand of dog training we had was extremely challenging.
 The next couple years were hugely volatile and some of them most challenging times Mindy and Noble Beast Dog Training has seen.
-To say it is a miracle that we are still here is an understatement.
-What has pulled us through is our longevity in business (over 15 years and counting), earning and maintaining a 4.8 star approval rating over those 15 years, and most importantly - the amazing clients we have that have supported us over the years.
-Noble Beast would not be here if it were not for our clients and their dogs!

 Noble Beast Dog Training & Education Center